docker/docs/engine/getstarted-voting-app/node-setup.md

 run some basic commmands to interact with the machines.

->**Note:** If you are using Docker for Windows, you will not be able to follow along with this machine setup part of the tutorial because it relies on using the Docker Machine legacy `virtualbox` driver, which is not compatible with Docker for Windows.
-(See [What to know before you install](/docker-for-windows/install.md#what-to-know-before-you-install)).
+>**Note:** If you are using Docker for Windows, you will not be able to follow along with this machine setup part of the tutorial because it describes using the Docker Machine legacy `virtualbox` driver, which is not compatible with Docker for Windows Hyper-V. (See [What to know before you install](/docker-for-windows/install.md#what-to-know-before-you-install)).
-However, if you set up your Dockerized instances in the cloud, you can follow the rest of the steps to create a swarm and deploy this sample app.
-You can use [Docker Cloud](/docker-cloud/index.md) or you can [use Docker Machine to provision hosts on your cloud provider](/machine/get-started-cloud.md).
+However, you can set up your Dockerized machines in the cloud, and follow the rest of the steps to create a swarm and deploy this sample app.
+You can use [Docker Cloud](/docker-cloud/index.md) or [use Docker Machine to provision hosts on your cloud provider](/machine/get-started-cloud.md).
+Once you have your cloud machines set up, skip directly to the next step, where we [create a swarm](create-swarm.md) across the two nodes.

 ## Create manager and worker machines